 James scores 26 as short-handed Cavaliers beat Pelicans

-The Cavaliers won 90-82. .
-Cleveland Cavaliers' LeBron James drives to the basket against New Orleans Pelicans' Dante Cunningham in the first half of an NBA basketball game, Monday, Jan.
+Cleveland Cavaliers' LeBron James, left, passes against New Orleans Pelicans' Jrue Holiday in the second half of an NBA basketball game, Monday, Jan.
 2, 2017, in Cleveland.
+The Cavaliers won 90-82.

 Comments